natir/blog/content/long-read-misassemblies/index.md

 If `--min-identity` was to high a good alignment can be filtered out and create a large gap in mapping count as misassemblies.
 If `--extensive-mis-size` was to small many short gaps create by errors in contigs can be create misassemblies.

-We can tune these two parametre, in the rest of this blogpost I will show the impact of the `extensive-mis-size` parameter on the number of misassemblies found by quast
+We can tune these two parametre, on the number of misassemblies found by quast

 ## Dataset, assembly pipeline and quast option